Obc

 warning_threshold#

-The residual is computed as:
+This residual is computed as

-This parameter is only used if the formalism is wf.
-Otherwise, the memoizer
+This parameter is only used if the

-is responsible for residual checking and warnings.
+memoizer is responsible for residual checking and issuing

 eta_decay#